FragSoc/riskofrain2-docker/README.md

 `MAX_PLAYERS` | `4` | The maximum allowed number of players in the server

 If you need more fine-grained control over the server configuration, you can bind mount over the `/server.cfg` file in the container, overriding anything you set with the environment vars.

-## Pure Vanilla Variant

-A variant of the server without modding APIs installed is available by targeting the `vanilla` stage (add `--target vanilla` to your `docker build` command).

 # Licensing